‘I am making this statement so everyone else knows. They will not get away with this’: Text from Jussie Smollett a focus trial's second day

 Things got tense in the courtroom later in Uche’s examination, when jurors viewed a short clip of the brothers’ police interrogation, during which one officer apparently referred to Jussie’s “pretty face.”
 Uche asked Theis if he thought that was appropriate, leading to an objection from prosecutors.

 Amid crosstalk, Judge James Linn said from the bench: “He can say that.
 So what?”
-That prompted one of Smollett’s supporters seated in the front row of the gallery to cry out, “So what?”
+That prompted one of Smollett’s supporters seated in the front row of the gallery to cry out in apparent shock and disbelief, “So what?”

 Shortly afterward, Uche called the comment “inappropriate,” and said he might be filing a motion, and asked for time to confer with his team.
 Linn sent the jury out of the room while the defense lawyers spoke among themselves in a backroom.